 For example, there’s a weapon wheel, so the player can carry more than two weapons at a time.
 Medical kits can be carried and used as needed (something I complained about in my previous Infinite write up).
 There’s a significant stealth component and non-lethal options for neutralizing enemies.
 A great deal of time is spent explaining the connections between vigors and plasmids, Handymen and Big Daddies, Columbia and Rapture.

-Elizabeth is the main character in Burial at Sea, part two, and the storyline punishes Booker, acknowledging that he’s an asshole, though it later brings him back as a helpful voice in Elizabeth’s head and her “only friend,” underscoring her inner turmoil with this villain/parent and her own loneliness.
+Elizabeth is the main character in Burial at Sea, part two, and the storyline punishes Booker, acknowledging that he’s an asshole, though it later brings him back as a helpful voice in Elizabeth’s head and her “only friend,” underscoring her loneliness and her unhealthy relationship with this villain/parent.
 She becomes the likable if conflicted protagonist, with depth and personality, that I’d wanted all along.

-Now that I’ve finished BioShock Infinite, I’ve looked around the Internet to see what others think of the game.
+After I finished BioShock Infinite, I looked around the Internet to see what others think of the game.
 Here are a few articles and videos I found interesting:

 The Gilded Cage: BioShock Infinite review by John Teti